AnyBlok/AnyBlok/doc/UNITTEST.rst

 DBTestCase
 ----------

-.. warning:: this testcase destroy the test database for each unittest
+.. warning:: this testcase destroys the test database for each unittest

 .. autoclass:: DBTestCase
     :members: